Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: The description of the tight - binding models in momentum space

 \section{The description of the tight - binding models in momentum space}

 Following \cite{Z2016_1,Z2016_2,SZ2018} we start from the lattice tight - binding fermionic model with the partition function of the following form \rev{ } Here $\mathcal{D}_{x,y}$ is a matrix that depends on the discrete lattice coordinates $x$, $y$. $\Psi,\bar{\Psi}$ are the multi - component Grassmann - valued fields defined on the lattice sites.
-The corresponding indices are omitted here and below for brevity.
-Such a partition function may be rewritten in momentum space as follows \rev{ } where integration is over the fields defined in momentum space $\cal M$. $|{\cal M}|$ is its volume, $D$ is the dimensionality of space - time, $\bar{\psi}$ and $\psi$ are the anticommuting multi - component Grassmann variables defined in momentum space.
+The corresponding indices are omitted here and below for brevity. \rvv{This partition function describes the {\it noninteracting} fermionic quasiparticles.
+Interactions result in the terms in exponent that are proportional to the higher powers of $\bar{\Psi}$ and $\Psi$.
+Here we do not discuss them and bound ourselves by the noninteracting model.
+The role of Coulomb interactions between electrons is considered in details in \cite{ZZ2019_2}, where it has been shown that the expression for the Hall conductivity proposed in the present paper does not receive corrections from interactions to any order in the effective fine structure constant.
+The noninteracting partition function} may be rewritten in momentum space as follows \rev{ } where integration is over the fields defined in momentum space $\cal M$. $|{\cal M}|$ is its volume, $D$ is the dimensionality of space - time, $\bar{\psi}$ and $\psi$ are the anticommuting multi - component Grassmann variables defined in momentum space.
 Without loss of generality we assume that time is discretized, so that momentum space is compact, and its volume is finite.
 In condensed matter physics time typically is not discretized, the corresponding partition function may be obtained easily as the limit of Eq. (\ref{Z00}) when the time spacing tends to zero.
 The partition function of Eq. (\ref{Z01}) allows to describe the non - interacting fermion systems corresponding to matrix $Q(p)$ (that is the Fourier transform of the lattice tight - binding matrix $D_{x y}$).
-The meaning of $Q(p)$ for the lattice models of electrons in crystals is the inverse propagator of Bloch electron.
-The interactions are not taken into account at this stage.
-Their effect as well as the effect of disorder will be discussed later.
+The meaning of $Q(p)$ for the lattice models of electrons in crystals is the inverse propagator of Bloch electron. \rvv{As it was mentioned above, } the interactions are not taken into account at this stage.
+Their effect as well as the effect of disorder will be discussed later. \rvv{In the present paper we concentrate on the case of vanishing temperature.}

 Introduction of the external gauge field $A(x)$ defined as a function of coordinates effectively leads to the Peierls substitution (see, for example, \cite{Z2016_1,Z2016_2,SZ2018}): \rev{ } where the products of operators inside expression ${\cal Q}(p - A(i\partial_p))$ are symmetrized.
+Notice that the Peierls substitution $p \to p - A(i\partial_p))$ is precise.
+It is guaranteed by gauge invariance, and appears in the description of both relativistic and non - relativistic systems.

 We relate operator $\hat{Q} = Q(p-A(i\partial_p))$ and its inverse $\hat{G} = \hat{Q}^{-1}$ defined in Hilbert space ${\cal H}$ of functions (on $\cal M$) with their matrix elements ${\cal Q}(p,q)$ and ${\cal G}(p,q)$ correspondingly: